Events and Competitions

 Language Competition for Namibian Learners

-The nationwide competition is in 2017 held for the 30th consecutive year after being facilitated by the NaDS (Namibian-German Foundation for Cultural Cooperation), later by the Goethe Centre Windhoek and as from now on by the Goethe-Institut Namibia.
+The nationwide competition is in 2018 being after being facilitated by the NaDS (Namibian-German Foundation for Cultural Cooperation), later by the Goethe Centre Windhoek and as from now on by the Goethe-Institut Namibia.

 Competed for every year are flights to Germany for the five best learners, who will have the opportunity to stay with families in that country, with all living expenses paid and to experience the culture of Germany first-hand.